sgeddy/twilioCallLogs/README.md

 All available call logs in the parent and all subaccounts will be printed to the Console separated by account.

-# Get call logs older than 13 months with the Bulk Export API from parent & all subaccounts
+# Part 2 - Get call logs older than 13 months with the Bulk Export API from parent & all subaccounts
 Files = bulk_export_initiate_jobs.js and bulk_export_fetch_day_logs.js

 1. Update the file bulk_export_initiate_jobs.js